-- a.
-For local streets and roads: this data is readily available for all jurisdictions in the San Francisco Bay Area via StreetSaver itself.7 - b.
-For state highways: Caltrans develops an inventory of pavement conditions every few years that can be converted into StreetSaver using the IRI8-to-PCI conversion formula discussed later this in document9. - 4.
-Run MTC's StreetSaver asset management model10 to forecast pavement conditions in the horizon year for both the baseline and "with project" funding levels using the parameters identified above.
+- 3. StreetSaver also requires an inventory or dataset of street conditions in the baseline year as a foundation for forecasting pavement conditions in a future year: - a.
+For local streets and roads: this data is readily available for all jurisdictions in the San Francisco Bay Area via StreetSaver itself.27 - b.
+For state highways: Caltrans develops an inventory of pavement conditions every few years that can be converted into StreetSaver using the IRI28-to-PCI conversion formula discussed later this in document29. - 4.
+Run MTC's StreetSaver asset management model30 to forecast pavement conditions in the horizon year for both the baseline and "with project" funding levels using the parameters identified above.
 If a PCI target seek forms the basis of this scenario instead of funding levels, run StreetSaver in that mode instead.
 (Note that this approach is consistent with the needs assessment process for Plan Bay Area 2040.) - a.
-For each local streets and roads scenario, request that StreetSaver output pavement conditions by jurisdiction, facility type, and PCI bin in terms of lane-mileage.11 - i.
+For each local streets and roads scenario, request that StreetSaver output pavement conditions by jurisdiction, facility type, and PCI bin in terms of lane-mileage.31 - i.
 Jurisdictions: 101 cities, 8 counties - ii.
 Facility types: arterials, collectors, residential/local streets, other - iii.
-PCI bins12: 25 or less, 26 to 30, 31 to 35, 36 to 40, 41 to 45, 46 to 50, 51 to 60, 61 or greater - b.
-For each state highway scenario, request that StreetSaver output pavement conditions for three bins commonly used by Caltrans: good (IRI of 1 to 94), fair (IRI of 95 to 170), and poor (IRI greater than 170).13 Unlike local streets, the state highway system was analyzed on the regional, rather than jurisdictional, level due to the coarseness of the Caltrans data.
+PCI bins32: 25 or less, 26 to 30, 31 to 35, 36 to 40, 41 to 45, 46 to 50, 51 to 60, 61 or greater - b.
+For each state highway scenario, request that StreetSaver output pavement conditions for three bins commonly used by Caltrans: good (IRI of 1 to 94), fair (IRI of 95 to 170), and poor (IRI greater than 170).33 Unlike local streets, the state highway system was analyzed on the regional, rather than jurisdictional, level due to the coarseness of the Caltrans data.